EvanQuan/hover-wars/README.md

 The world loads in from the file scene2.scene and can be modified as per the rules stated at the top of that file.

+### Sound

+Music
+- Music transitions and loops

+Collision sounds
+- Different entities result in different collision sound events.
+    - Hovercraft against hovercraft
+    - Hovecraft against world
+    - Rocket against hovercraft (implemented, but not testable)
+    - Flame against hovercraft (implemented, but not testable)
+    - Spikes against hovercraft
+    - Hovercraft and powerup (not implemented)
+- Sound events can randomize between a pool of available sound for that sound event to increase variance.
+Random sound pools implemented for.
+    - Hovercraft against hovercraft
+    - Hovercraft against world
+    - Spike activation

+- Killstreaks
+    - Killstreak sound plays when players reaches a high killstreak

+- Domination/Revenge
+    - Domination and revenge sounds play when players dominate another player or get revenge

 ## Team

 [Austin Easton](https://github.com/austinen)